himanshugarg/himanshugarg/README.md

 - 🔭 I’m currently working on my resume.
 - 🌱 I’m currently learning more about the web (series).
-- 👯 I’m looking to collaborate on projects that don't require a lot of collaboration.
+- 👯 I’m looking to collaborate on projects that don't ask for a lot (of collaboration).
-- 🤔 I’m looking for help with growing rich.
+- 🤔 I’m looking for help with growing (rich).
 - 💬 Ask me about the best of the web (series).
 - 📫 How to reach me: hgarg@acm.org
 - 😄 Pronouns: He/him